Franco-German Future Dialogue

-If Europe is unable to advance without the French-German engine, the European crises have demonstrated that the relationship between France and Germany cannot be considered as an immutable achievement – it has to be constantly maintained and enriched.
-A new generation, succeeding the post-war one, is now in command of French-German cooperation.
-The French-German Future Dialogue thus wishes to provide tomorrow’s decision-makers of both countries with avenues to meet each other and to exchange ideas.
+If Europe is unable to advance without the Franco-German engine, the European crises have demonstrated that the relationship between France and Germany cannot be considered as an immutable achievement – it has to be constantly maintained and enriched.
+A new generation, succeeding the post-war one, is now in command of Franco-German cooperation.
+The Franco-German Future Dialogue thus wishes to provide tomorrow’s decision-makers of both countries with avenues to meet each other and to exchange ideas.

-French-German Future Dialogue encompasses two major axes.
-It maintains a social network of young French and German professionals and PhD students, giving them the space to debate and exchange on French-German and/or European issues, as well as to develop a joint vision of the future and publishes research essays
+Franco-German Future Dialogue encompasses two major axes.
+It maintains a social network of young French and German professionals and PhD students, giving them the space to debate and exchange on Franco-German and/or European issues, as well as to develop a joint vision of the future and publishes research essays

 The Dialogue participants are talented, budding “officers” (economic, political, scientific, cultural, administrative).
 All have a particular interest in their partner country, with which they have developed a strong connection through their professional or academic career.

-The Cerfa has organised French-German Future Dialogue annually since 2007 in cooperation with the German Council on Foreign Relations (DGAP), and is supported by the Robert Bosch Foundation.
+The Cerfa has organised Franco-German Future Dialogue annually since 2007 in cooperation with the German Council on Foreign Relations (DGAP), and is supported by the Robert Bosch Foundation.

-⇒ Please find more information on the French and German page of this website, as well as the project website.
+⇒ Please find more information on the French and German page of this website, as well as the project's website.